anirudhsom/Perturbed-Topological-Signature/Matlab/README.md

 * [Normalize_PD.m](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Matlab/Normalize_PD.m) - This function normalizes the PD (passed as input) w.r.t. the largest death-time in the PD.
 The function assumes that the PD has the following structure [birth-time, death-time], with death-time > birth-time.

+* [Random_perturbation.m](https://github.com/anirudhsom/Perturbed-Topological-Signature/blob/master/Matlab/Random_perturbation.m) - This function takes the normalized PD and other parameters as input.
+This function generates a set of randomly perturbed PDs.
+Each randomly perturbed PD has its points shifted by a certain amount w.r.t. the original PD.